(1820 - 1891)

 Branch of Service: Infantry

-Pre-War Profession: Lawyer politician US marshaland General in state militia.
-In 1861 he was Major in the 3rd Battalion of the MA Rifles and in July was appointed Colonel of the 15th MA Regiment leading them at Ball's Bluff (wounded).
-In April 1862 he was appointed BGen. of Volunteers, commanding the 1st Brigade/1st Division/IV Corps at Seven Pines (wounded).
+Before the war he was a lawyer (since 1840), politician, US Marshal, and General in the state militia.
+In 1861 he was Major in the 3rd Battalion of the Massachusetts Rifles and in July was appointed Colonel of the 15th Massachusetts Infantry.
+He led them at Ball's Bluff in 1861, and was wounded there.
+In April 1862 he was appointed Brigadier General of Volunteers, and commanded the 1st Brigade/1st Division/Fourth Army Corps at Seven Pines in June, where he was wounded again.

 On the Campaign

-He was in command of the 1st Brigade of the First Division/Fourth (IV) Corps (attached to VI Corps).
+He was in command of the 1st Brigade of the First Division/Fourth Corps in Maryland.
 The Division was not in the battle on the 17th but was marching between Sharpsburg and Harpers Ferry looking for Confederates (!).

 The rest of the War

-He commanded the 2nd Brigade/3rd Division/VI Corps at Fredericksburg the 1st Division/XI Corps at Chancellorsville (wounded) the 3rd Division/XVIII Corps at Cold Harbor and the 3rd Division/XXIV Corps at Petersburg.
+He commanded the 2nd Brigade/3rd Division/6th Corps at Fredericksburg, the 1st Division/6th Corps at Chancellorsville, where he was again wounded, the 3rd Division/28th Corps at Cold Harbor, and the 3rd Division/24th Corps at Petersburg.

 After the War